This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 Website | www |

-On January 23, 2017, OpenText, a Canadian technology firm based in Waterloo, Ontario, Canada specializing in enterprise content management, acquired Documentum from Dell EMC for $1.62 billion.
+On January 23, 2017, OpenText, a Canadian technology firm based in Waterloo, Ontario, Canada, specializing in enterprise content management, acquired Documentum from Dell EMC for $1.62 billion.

 Documentum introduced its Electronic Document Management System (EDMS) in 1993, a client-server product for electronic document management.
-This product managed access to unstructured information stored within a shared repository, running on a central server.
-End users connected to the repository through PC, Macintosh, and Unix Motif desktop client applications.
+End users connected to the repository through desktop client applications.
+Documentum EDMS included a full-text search engine for retrieving documents from the repository.

 In 1993, Jeffrey Miller, a Silicon Valley marketing executive, joined Documentum as president and CEO with a mandate to transform the company from a technology-driven start-up into an established software firm.
-Under Miller's leadership, the company raised its first round of venture funding from Brentwood, Merrill Picker Anderson, Sequoia Capital, Norwest Corporation, and Xerox Venture.
+Under Miller's leadership, the company raised its first round of venture capital funding from Brentwood, Merrill Picker Anderson, Sequoia Capital, Norwest Corporation, and Xerox Venture.

 Documentum was floated on NASDAQ on February 5, 1996, listing with the DCTM symbol.